Investigative Services Division

 About the Division

 The Investigative Services Division works to deliver professional, effective and efficient investigative services to the community.
-The primary responsibility of the Investigative Services division is the investigation and prosecution of criminal activity occurring with the City.
+The primary responsibility of the Investigative Services Division is the investigation and prosecution of criminal activity occurring within the City.
 Police Investigations consists of 3 bureaus:

 - Crime Suppression Unit

 Online Witness Form

 Please download, complete, and email back the witness form to the Detective assigned to your case.

 The Detective and Youth Bureaus consist of 3 squads of detectives.
 The 2 adult squads investigate criminal activity involving person 17 years of age or older.
 This includes the processing of arrest warrants, the investigation of check and fraud complaints, as well as general criminal complaints.

 The Youth Bureau examines all law violations involving persons 16 years of age and younger, and works closely with the students, teachers and administrators of the secondary schools.
 This squad is also responsible for the investigation and subsequent prosecution of all cases involving child abuse and neglect.

 Crime Suppression Unit